rkterungwa16/terk-react-components/src/components/sidebar/Sidebar.md

 The sidebar uses the `useClickOutside` hook to detect clicks on the main container element.
 When a `handleClose` prop is provided, clicking outside the sidebar will trigger this callback, typically used to close the sidebar.

 The `handleClose` function receives the current `isClose` state and should return a callback function that will be executed when clicking outside.

+### Overlay Behavior

+On mobile devices (sm, md breakpoints), the Sidebar component renders an Overlay when the sidebar is open:

+- The Overlay appears behind the sidebar but in front of the main content
+- It uses the same `timeout` value as the sidebar for consistent animations
+- The Overlay is automatically shown/hidden based on the sidebar's open/closed state
+- It helps to visually indicate that the focus is on the sidebar and provides a tap target for closing the sidebar

 ## Usage Examples